-SOURCE: MASC August 2016
+SOURCE: MASC 2021

-LEGAL REF.: MGL 71:16B1/2; E&D Fund
+LEGAL REF.: MGL 71:16B1/2

+DOR 94-660

+Cross references: DBG; DI

-File: DD - FUNDING PROPOSALS AND APPLICATIONS
+File: DD - GRANTS, PROPOSALS, AND SPECIAL PROJECTS

-The School Committee will encourage the administration to seek and secure possible sources of state, federal, and other special funds that will enhance the educational opportunities for the children in our schools.
+In accordance with state law, all grants and gifts to the District shall be reviewed and accepted by the School Committee before expenditure.
+The School Committee will encourage the administration to seek and secure possible sources of state, federal, and other special funds that will enhance the educational opportunities for the children in alignment with district goals.
+The superintendent will submit for School Committee approval spending plans at the same cost center level as the district budget.

-The Superintendent will keep informed of possible funds available to the school district under the various state and federal programs, and in what manner these funds can best be used in the school district.

-The Superintendent will be responsible for seeking out and coordinating the development of proposals for all specially funded projects and for submitting the proposals to the Committee for approval.
+The Superintendent will be responsible for coordinating the development of proposals for all specially funded projects and for keeping the Committee apprised and updated on all such projects.

-The Superintendent is authorized to sign all reports for these projects and will be responsible for the proper expenditure of funds received for such projects.
+\

-SOURCE: MASC August 2016
+SOURCE: MASC 2021